digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/lnav-in-cn.rst

 The logs include an `OpenTelemetry trace <https://opentelemetry.io/docs/concepts/signals/traces/>`__ identifier (trace-id) for analysis purposes.
 A trace ID is very useful since they are recorded with logs in different containers.
-Trace IDs are useful to follow a single operation across all services.
+Trace IDs help you follow a single operation across all services.
 This is a key log analysis technique that you will use very frequently.

 Find a Trace ID